elunna/nerfhack-changelog/README.md

 * Archeologists count as primary spellcasters, so they benefit from spell memory bonuses when casting spells.
 * Archeologists of any race can use dwarvishmattocks.
 * Allow Archeologists to highly enchant fedoras (xnh)
+* Archeologists get a luck bonus for wearing a fedora (from UnNetHack).
 * Add boomerangs, spare tinning kit, grappling hook to Arc home (from xNetHack).